Assessments: Fairness and Marking

 Credit and Undergraduate Awards

 For Foundation Degree students an award can be made with 100 credits achieved at Level 4 and 100 credits achieved at Level 5 (this may differ for courses with Must Pass modules).
+Students should be aware that they must attempt all modules at each level.
 However, students must achieve a minimum of 220 credits on the Foundation Degree and an average mark for Level 5 above 50% or 240 credits at Foundation Degree to be considered for admission to the BA or BSc top up year.

 For BA or BSc students a minimum of 320 credits must be achieved across the 3 years of the course or 440 credits across 4 years for courses with placement to be considered for an Honours degree.
 In addition, at least 100 credits must be passed in the final year for a classification to be awarded.

 Any undergraduate student with questions about the number of credits they have achieved can contact the Examinations Unit to discuss their situation.

 Honours Degree Classifications

 The following classifications are used to show the overall performance of a student on a BA or BSc course:

 - 1st - First Class Honours